 New England Culinary Arts Training – NECAT – opened its doors to Greater Boston in September 2013.
 An ambitious vision developed by Founder and Chairman, Maarten Hemsley, NECAT represents a nonprofit collaboration between public and private partners.

 Maarten was inspired after meeting Bill Strickland, an innovator and heralded leader in the development of practical job-themed education and training for adults and youth.
 Strickland was responsible for the highly successful programs of Manchester Bidwell Corporation (MBC), a nationally-renowned career and cultural training center founded in Pittsburgh in 1968.
 Building on MBC’s track record, influence and “corporate firepower,” NECAT joined with MBC’s replication subsidiary, the National Center for Arts & Technology, to develop a Boston affiliate based on the practices and strategies that had already been proven in Pittsburgh and across the U.S. and overseas.

-NECAT coordinates it Career Services Training with an Employer Advisory Council – a group that is committed to hiring and supporting NECAT graduates, paying competitive wages and is interested in contributing to our program’s design and delivery.
+NECAT coordinates its Career Services Training with an Employer Advisory Council – a group that is committed to hiring and supporting NECAT graduates, paying competitive wages, and is interested in contributing to our program’s design and delivery.
 The Council’s indispensable input ensures that our students are trained and prepared with the skills most valued by top employers.